 A licensed agent also must carry insurance to protect the purchaser against either the agent or developer becoming bankrupt.

 An estate agents fee is paid by the seller.
 A buyer should never pay an agent a commission or a “finders fee.”
-Smaller companies can be flexible and have lower commission rates if exclusive contracts are signed and some can be slightly higher for example if other agents are involved.
-This would be worked out in a signed contract before marketing begins.
+Smaller companies can be flexible and have lower commission rates if exclusive contracts are signed.
+A contract is signed before marketing begins, and if there is no sale then, there is no fee.

 Unlicensed agents are actually working illegally.
-They may have nice websites with lots of hits on it however, they may want to lock you into an agreement with a high commission rate and there is no law protecting them or the seller if anything goes wrong.
-Many do work professionally and are trustworthy BUT it is still illegal to market and sell properties without being a licensed estate agent.
+There are a few “estate agents” in Paphos that have websites marketing lots of properties, however, they are not licensed which can causes problems.
+They may try to lock you into an agreement with a higher commission rate and there is no law protecting the buyer or the seller if anything goes wrong so, please check credentials.

 An unlicensed agent can not legally handle any money.
-Many licensed estate agents don’t handle money either as the lawyers generally handle all finances and legal matters in order to simplify the transaction.
+Lawyers generally handle all finances and legal matters in order to simplify a transaction, but it is illegal for an unlicensed agent to do so.

 Questions for your Licensed Agent from Buyers